-Such as, but not limited to, repeated Level A infractions, aggressive behavior (includes play fighting), fighting, aiding and abetting the violation of school rules, vandalism, locker tampering, theft or attempted theft, extortion, possession of inappropriate objects or material, technology violations, forgery, harassment of other students, chronic misbehavior, tampering with fire extinguisher or health safety equipment, false fire alarm, and truancy.
+Such as, but not limited to: repeated Level A infractions, aggressive behavior (includes play fighting), fighting, aiding and abetting the violation of school rules, vandalism, theft or attempted theft, extortion, possession of inappropriate objects or material, technology violations, forgery, harassment of other students, chronic misbehavior, tampering with fire extinguisher or health safety equipment, false fire alarm, and truancy.

-Level B infractions may result in disciplinary measures up to and including suspension in or from school (up to ten days), recommendation to the Board for expulsion (up to two years), and police notification and involvement.
+Level B infractions may result in warnings, loss of a school privilege, lunch detention, before and/or after school detentions, parent conference, Restorative Practice strategies, suspension in or from school (up to ten days), recommendation to the Board of Education for expulsion (up to two years), and police notification and involvement.